kerrj/segway/README.md

 These velocities are scaled so that the robot uniformly follows an arc specified by the *target* forward and angular velocity, not deviating from this arc even if the robot slows down.

 Implementations of PID, ILQR, and MPC are visible in the code, which is built with ROS.

+I also made a simple implementation of pure pursuit for waypoint-following, primarily to help me test the driving capabilities.
+To improve odometry estimates, it fuses the wheel encoder pose update with IMU rotation information.